ilyashusain/jenkins-dynamic-agents-k8s/README.md

 In this article we will launch dynamic Jenkins agents as pods using the kubernetes plugin; the agents will run jobs, and then auto-delete themselves.
 This practice is also known as distributed jenkins builds.

 The motivation behind such a plugin is so that we can adhere to the controller/worker architecture that Jenkins was originally designed around, where the jenkins master assumes the role of a controller who off-loads work on to workers.
 This allows the jenkins master to focus on monitoring the builds without having to expend CPU by running jobs.
-This allows for scalability of jobs, where we can run many jobs at the same time without overburdening the jenkins master.
+This allows for scalability of jobs, where we can run many jobs at the same time without overtaxing the jenkins master.

 ## Brief: